Possibly due to several factors that remind people of the 1920s and 30s, the era of its birth, the Art Deco style is making a fashionable comeback.

 Art Deco began as a design movement in the golden industrial age of 1920s but its popularity continued throughout the Great Depression of the 1930s.
 In fact, because so many Art Deco style buildings went up during this period of economic collapse, the style is sometimes known as Depression Moderne.

 Art Deco Embodied Luxury

-Despite the fact that the Art Deco style flourished during harsh economic and sociologically striven times, art deco embodied luxury.
-Exotic animals and plants were stylized in architecture and decor.
+Despite the fact that the Art Deco style flourished during harsh economic and sociologically striven times, Art Deco embodied luxury.
+Captivating animals and plants were stylized in architecture and decor.
 Goldtone, silvers, chromes, and other reflective surfaces such as mirrors were used extravagantly.
 Rich leathers and inlaid surfaces were used abundantly.
 The machine age and man were exalted.
 Stylized and glamorized images of man and technology became popular in print and sculpture.

 Stylized Geometric Shapes

 As we look back, we can easily see that the Art Deco style is further based on stylized geometric shapes such as stepped forms, chevrons, sunbursts, and curves.
 (For example, take a peek in the photo at the Chrysler Building in New York City, built during the height of the Art Deco time period.)
 These shapes were considered quite modern at the time of Art Deco's popularity, though many of these shapes were adapted from ancient Aztec and Egyptian motifs.

 Because Art Deco came to flourish during a time of technological advances, it also emphasized the use of human-made materials such as chrome, stainless steel, and plastics through natural materials such as wood were also used.
 The colors during this period were rich and vibrant to portray Art Deco's glamorous and distinctive style.